RazanAlta/graduation-project/README.md

 ![image](https://user-images.githubusercontent.com/65066845/180574923-236ca935-9101-468b-b951-fbaf53226354.png)

 Caru is a Monitoring System that captures pulse and tempereture, using sesnsors and arduino then displays the data on an android application.
+Built using Flutter.

 System architecture: